SnowEx/snowexsql/docs/database_structure.rst

 table is formed exclusively from the `SiteDetails.csv` files that were provided with `stratigraphy.csv` and `density.csv` files.

-This table is mapped to python with :class:`snowxsql.data.SiteData`.
+This table is mapped to python with :class:`snowexsql.data.SiteData`.
 This table has a lot of columns.
 They are:

 * air_temp - Air temperature in degrees C at time of digging the pit